AmoebeLabs/swiss-army-knife-card-manual/docs/examples/example-1.md

 A single card displaying data from Airvisual, the current weather and a 5 day weather forecast.

+Topcard showing AirVisual data with some weather data:
+![AmoebeLabs Swiss Army Knife Custom Card Example 1a - AirVisual and Weather forecast]

+Bottom card showing weather and weather forecast:
-![AmoebeLabs Swiss Army Knife Custom Card Example 1 - AirVisual and Weather forecast]
+![AmoebeLabs Swiss Army Knife Custom Card Example 1b - AirVisual and Weather forecast]

 ##:sak-sak-logo: Visualization

+###:sak-sak-logo: AirVisual
+The AirVisual card shows two blocks:

+1. The left part shows the AirVisual data with 24 hours of  history
+    - The AQI 'face', an external SVG
+    - The AQI value with interpretation (good, etc.)
+    - The AQI main pollutant.
+    - 24 hour history of the AQI value

+2. The right part shows weather data.
+    - The weathertype is displayed using an external *animated* SVG
+    - And below that, the outside temperature, humidity, pressure and wind speed.

+###:sak-sak-logo: Weather forecast
 This visualization is divided into three major blocks:

 1. The top part shows the weathertype, temperature, humidity and AQI value.

     - The weathertype is displayed using an external *animated* SVG
     - Next are three `segmented arc` tools with dedicated colorstops and the state value and icon inside.
-The AQI icon is state dependant.
+The AQI icon is state dependent.

 2. The second / middle block shows pressure, wind and wind direction and sunset and sunrise